 Tips to Help You Write the University of Toronto Medical School Brief Personal Essays

-Tip#2: When writing the first draft of your essays, it is important to keep the following in mind: This is a test of your written communications skills.
+Remember, this is a test of your written communications skills.
 Therefore, the essay should have excellent structure and flow.
 This means it will need an introduction, a body, and a conclusion.
-Importantly, you must also be able to convey your sense of maturity, professionalism, and self-reflexivity (i.e. essential non-cognitive skills), while clearly demonstrating your motivation for the medical profession.
+You must also be able to convey your sense of maturity, professionalism, and self-reflexivity (i.e. essential non-cognitive skills), while clearly demonstrating your motivation for the medical profession.

-Tip#3: Your introductory paragraph should also serve as a road map to the reader and allow them to understand where the remainder of the story is headed.
+Your introductory paragraph should also serve as a road map to the reader and allow them to understand where the remainder of the story is headed.
+This can be tricky to do with a limited word count.
+The ‘less is more’ premise of these essays can be intimidating!
+One of our former students, Ruhee, found working with her advisor, Amanda, to be beneficial for this reason:

 FAQs